 '''

-Available Elasticsearch plugins:

-Name

-Configuration

-analysis-icu

-analysis-kuromoji

-analysis-phonetic

-analysis-smartcn

-analysis-stempel

-analysis-ukrainian

-discovery-azure-classic

-discovery-ec2

 discovery-file

 discovery-gce

 ingest-attachment

 ingest-geoip

 ingest-user-agent

 lang-javascript

 lang-python

 mapper-attachments

 mapper-murmur3

 mapper-size

 repository-azure

 repository-gcs

-repository-hdfs
+repository-dfs

 repository-s3

 store-smb

 '''

 Rally supports plugins only for Elasticsearch 5.0 or better.
 As the availability of plugins may change from release to release we recommend that you include the --distribution-version parameter when listing plugins.
 By default Rally assumes that you want to benchmark the latest master version of Elasticsearch.